-Bring the saucepan with the buckwheat/quinoa to a boil, which should take about 5-8 minutes, turn it down to medium low and simmer for about 10 minutes, until the both are cooked.
+Bring the saucepan with the buckwheat/quinoa to a boil, which should take about 5-8 minutes, turn it down to medium low and simmer for about 10 minutes, until both are cooked.

-Finely dice 2 onions and tomato and place in a large bowl.
+Finely dice 2 onions and tomatoes and place in a large bowl.
 Finely chop the parsley, coriander and mint leaves and place into the bowl as well.
 Add in 4 tablespoons of olive oil, lemon juice, garam masala, turmeric, pepper and salt.

-Once the quinoa and buckwheat cool down add them into the large bowl with the rest of the ingredients and mix well.
+Once the quinoa and buckwheat cool down, add them into the large bowl with the rest of the ingredients and mix well.